Protecting a wallet

 In this example the risk of an unauthorized person revealing their information is minimal due to the PIN required.
 However, it might not be convenient for the users to repeatedly put in their PIN when ever they want to reveal their information especially if they do so often.

-Hide if inactive #
+Hiding when inactive #

 Another solution is to invoke the wallet’s hidden state as a default when the app is opened, to protect against prying eyes during initial display.
 The pre-hidden state can be unveiled after a tap, PIN entry, or perhaps a short 5-second timer.